michaelpb/omnic/README.rst

 Now point your browser at ``http://localhost:8080/admin/`` for the admin interface.

-From here you can paste in an URL to a resource, that Omnic will attempt to display as a thumbnail.
+From here you can paste in an URL to a resource, that OmniC will attempt to display as a thumbnail.
 In this example an OBJ file (3D model format) of a trumpet was pasted in, and a 200x200 thumbnail was generated: